Pagus of Liugas: Geographical definition and early attestations

-The pagus existed in the 8th to 11th century.
+The pagus has been found in records from the 8th to the 11th century.
 The places named as being in the pagus are on the eastern side of the river Meuse, between Liège and the nearby imperial capital in Aachen, which is in what is now Germany.

 Vanderkindere believed the territory must have approximated the late medieval church deanery of St Remacle.

 As summarized by Ulrich Nonn, up to the year 900: